abasotrebla/matteogithub.github.io/_pages/booklet.md

 Here you find the most significant concepts that I have discussed during the classes, with a summary and a description of what I think it is more important for you, the *take-home* messages.
 At the following link https://matteogithub.github.io/teaching/ you find all the slides (in PDF and md format) and all the *.c* scripts.

-This is, obviously, an ongoing work and <u>cannot replace a book</u> and can not be enough if you do not spend time *playing* with the code.
+This is an ongoing work and obviously <u>can not replace a book</u> and can not be enough if you do not spend time *playing* with the code.
 Learning to code is not merely learning the *syntax* of a specific language.
 It means much more.
 Creativity, logical thinking, and determination are extremely important factors in this context.

 ### Level 0: to start